shobrook/stackexplain/README.md

 **CLI that explains the output of your last command.**

 Just type `wut` and an LLM will help you understand whatever's in your terminal.
-You'll be surprised how useful this can be:
+You'll be surprised how useful this can be.
+It can help you:

 - Understand stack traces
 - Decipher error codes